USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

 ### Unit ($h$ or $\hbar$)
-A keyword argument `unit` whose default value is `:h` can be provided to the constructor of any Hamiltonian object.
+A keyword argument `unit` whose default value is `:h` can be provided to any Hamiltonian type's constructor.
 This argument specifies the unit of other input arguments.
 For example, setting `unit` to `:h` means the other input arguments have the unit of $\mathrm{GHz}$, while setting it to `:ħ` means the other input arguments have the unit of $2\pi\mathrm{GHz}$.
-To evaluate the value of a Hamiltonian object at a given time, it is recommended to use `evaluate` function instead of directly calling the object.
-This will also return the value in the unit system of $h=1$.
-The following code block shows the effects of different choices of `unit`.
+To evaluate the Hamiltonian at a given time, the user should use the `evaluate` function instead of directly calling it. `evaluate` will always return the Hamiltonian value in the unit system of $h=1$.
+The following code block shows the effects of different choices of `unit`:

 ```julia
 H_h = DenseHamiltonian([(s)->1-s, (s)->s], -[σx, σz]/2, unit=:h)